andrewjdawson2016/Simple-DB/README.md

 ```

 5. If you don't see the above output from `ant runsystest -Dtest=LogTest`, something is somehow incompatible with your existing code.
 You should figure out and fix the problem before proceeding; ask us for help if necessary.

+**Important:** Once you switch policies from FORCE to NO FORCE, your lab3 tests will no longer pass.
+This is the correct behavior.
+Worry only about the lab4 tests.

 ## 2\.
 Rollback